top of page

 Migration patterns have shifted significantly since the 1990s.
 Formerly seasonal farm workers in northern Mexico now increasingly take on service-sector jobs in the U.S. This shift is a response to a decrease in agricultural opportunities, rising local unemployment, and deteriorating political stability in their home region.

 Migration offers both economic relief and an escape from structural neglect and marginalization.
 Access to education, healthcare, and political representation is severely limited in Tlapanec communities.
-Environmental degradation from mining operations, deforestation, and prolonged droughts have had devastating impacts on their land.
+Environmental degradation from mining operations, deforestation, and prolonged droughts has had devastating impacts on their land.
 Large-scale infrastructure projects and state seizures of land have displaced entire villages.

 The Roles And Importance Of Tlapaneco Interpreters